 I recently ‘made a book’ called SHOOT THE MOON, which is available to purchase here.
 It’s lighthearted contemporary romance – involving weddings on top of Scottish mountains, doves running amok and a wedding photographer who’s secretly pining after her first love (you know, the ‘what if’ romance we’ve all had).

 But it’s also about family relationships – in particular a relationship between a daughter and her mother – and why early attachment is so important.
-Because it’s in a different genre to my other two novels, I decided to have some fun with it, change my name (again) and, coming this September, I’ll be doing a Tour of the Book – visiting places like the Isle of Skye, Schiehallion and Castle Menzies.
+Because it’s in a different genre to my other two novels, I decided to have some fun with it, change my name (again) and, beginning September 2021, will be doing a Tour of the Book – visiting places like the Isle of Skye, Schiehallion and Castle Menzies.

 I’m also seeking agent representation for my other two novels, The Happiness of Now and The Fire Tree: both commercial women’s fiction.
 Here’s a flavour of one of them…